Ping, Tracert, and Nslookup Tutorial

 any Union of all records

 When nslookup starts, it prints the name and IP address of your local DNS server.
-Commands
+Commands> set type=a

 > google.com.